 Disclaimer

 Got to do the “legalese” thing.
-In an effort to “blog responsibly”, I am publishing the following disclaimer regarding this blog and it’s content.
+In an effort to blog responsibly, I am publishing the following disclaimer regarding this blog and its content.

 • Terms of use / hold harmless.
 The information provided here is for informational purposes only and not for legal or other professional advice.
 Readers are reading and/or using any of the information they glean here at their own choosing and their own risk.